Quick and Easy Ways to Control Anxiety

 Therapeutic Acupuncture for Controlling Anxiety:

-Acupuncture is a traditional Chinese practice which involves inserting very fine needles in specific pressure points.
+Acupuncture is a traditional Chinese practice that involves inserting very fine needles in specific pressure points.

 Psychoactive drugs have been recently used in combination with psychotherapy to resolve and reduce anxiety disorders.
 Administering these drugs is however still controversial since these are psychoactive, which means it makes you high.